abingdonpta/abingdonpta/content/posts/2022-07-08 New website.md

 If you have suggestions for the new website, share them with us at abingdonelementarypta@gmail.com.

 For those interested in technical details, the new website runs on [Hugo](https://en.wikipedia.org/wiki/Hugo_(software)), a static site generator.
-It's uploaded to Github and hosted on Cloudflare.
+It's uploaded to Github and hosted on Cloudflare Pages.

 If you'd like to serve as a backup administrator for this website, please reach out to abingdonelementarypta@gmail.com.
 We'd be happy to show you the ropes.